-- 2 Choose desired settings: - Screen Brightness: Use the sliding button to adjust the brightness of the display. - Needle Area Brightness: Use the sliding button to adjust the brightness of the lamp over the needle area. - Needle Button: Choose whether the stitch button on the handlebars will create a single stitch or drop or raise the needle.
+- 2 Choose desired settings: - Screen Brightness: Use the sliding button to adjust the brightness of the display. - Needle Area Brightness: Use the sliding button to adjust the brightness of the lamp over the needle area along with the throat lights. - Needle Button: Choose whether the needle button on the handlebars will create a single stitch or drop or raise the needle.